Pandas offers versatile alternatives to traditional indexing methods with at

 This is a lesson preview only.
 For the full lesson, purchase the course here.

-Now there's an alternative to lock and ilock called at and at and iat.
-So one more time we're going to change the name of the salad, but we're going to use iat. fooddf.at which is analogous to lock.
+Now there's an alternative to lock and ilock called at and iat.
+So one more time we're going to change the name of the salad, but we're going to use iat.
+Fooddf.at, which is analogous to lock.

 Seafood salad.
-Now iat, the i being integer is analogous to ilock.
-So let's go back to shrimp salad and we'll say fooddf.iat, which works just like ilock, eight comma zero, right, the integer location of that first item column, setting it equal to shrimp salad, and it's back to shrimp salad.
+Now iat, the 'i' being integer, is analogous to ilock.
+So let's go back to shrimp salad, and we'll say fooddf.iat, which works just like ilock, 8,0—right, the integer location of that first item column—setting it equal to shrimp salad, and it's back to shrimp salad.

-Obviously, you get less results when you do an exact match.
+Obviously, you get fewer results when you do an exact match.
 We're going to be doing it.
-We're going to do a double equal comparison, but we're going to look for salads.
+We're going to do a double-equal comparison, but we're going to look for salads.

 And let's run and see how many salads we get.
 And we get zero salads.
 And the reason we got zero salads is because even though you have five salads, none of the salads are exactly called salad.

 They're all something salad.
 So plain old salad doesn't catch any of them because you're going for an exact match.
-So what we really need to do and what you would typically do when you're looking for a string, looking by a string match, is you do a partial match with string contains.
+So what we really need to do, and what you would typically do when you're looking for a string match, is a partial match with string contains.

 Filter would be useless, ineffective.
-We just want this, the word, the results, the items that contain the word salad.
-We're going to say to get all the salads, use straw contains salad and to make it case sensitive or that is not case sensitive because programming is case sensitive.
+We just want the items that contain the word salad.
+We're going to say to get all the salads, use str.contains('salad')

 And now that we're saying we don't need an exact match, how many salads are we going to get?
-And unfortunately we get no salads whatsoever.
-And the reason for that is because in the data set, in the data frame, salad is capitalized in all cases.
-Whereas we're searching for lowercase salads.
+Unfortunately, we still get no salads.
+The reason for that is because in the dataset, in the data frame, salad is capitalized in all cases, whereas we're searching for lowercase salad.

 And we've already got our big kahuna burger.
 Let's take that out.
 So how many burgers do we have?
 Let's go back to the original.